21 Things to Do in Roatan, Honduras (From a Local)

 8. Tour the Roatan Chocolate Factory

-They offer free chocolate tours daily and you’ll learn tons about the history of chocolate, how chocolate is made, the cacao plant and where it grows as well as get the opportunity to taste tons of different chocolate made on-site.
+They offer free chocolate tours daily and you’ll learn tons about the history of chocolate, how chocolate is made, the cacao plant and where it grows, as well as get the opportunity to taste tons of different chocolate made on-site!

-My favorites were the white chocolate, milk chocolate with chili, and the milk chocolate with sea salt.
+Of course, I tried all of them, but my favorites were the white chocolate, milk chocolate with chili, and the milk chocolate with sea salt.

 9. Visit the Roatan Brewing Company

-Visiting the Roatan Brewing Company is definitely one of the best excursions to take in Roatan.
 I grew up in Wisconsin, so I LOVE a good craft brewery.

 Roatan Brewing Company Hours: